-The Library has been undertaking a major project to change the software system it uses to manage library materials and between 16-23 January will be transitioning to a new library services platform.
+The Library has been undertaking a major project to change the software system it uses to manage library materials and between 16-23 January transitioned to a new library services platform.

-The move to our new platform will necessitate changes to some of the Library's internal workflow processes and will also involve a certain amount of change for users of the Library, particularly in relation to your Library Account and Library Search.
+The move to our new platform necessitated changes to some of the Library's internal workflow processes and also involves a certain amount of change for users of the Library, particularly in relation to your Library Account and Library Search.

-Please note: there will disruption to our normal service during the switchover period; where possible we will aim to keep disruption to a minimum.
-A set of frequently asked questions will help you to use the library during the switchover period and beyond, as we begin to operate the new system.
+Please note: a set of frequently asked questions will help you to use the library as we begin to operate the new system.

 Frequently asked questions